stardusteight-d4c/youtube-interface/README.md

   } = getState() as RootState // with getState get the saved token
 ```

-If this is not done, the infinite scroll will always `make the same request with the same token`, therefore it will only `repeat` the same data, so we need to save the token.
+If this is not done, the infinite scroll will always make the same request with the same token, therefore it will only repeat the same data, so we need to save the token.

+<p align="center">Project made with :blue_heart: by <a href="https://github.com/stardusteight-d4c">Gabriel Sena</a></p>